Wire-Network/wire-docs/docs/introduction/glossary.md

 An encoding for a private EDSA key.
 Wire uses the same version, checksum, and encoding scheme as the Bitcoin WIF addresses and should be compatible with existing libraries.

-example of a WIF Private Key: 5HpHagT65TZzG1PH3CSu63k8DbpvD8s5ip4nEB3kEsreAbuatmU **Abbreviation** : WIF
+Example of a WIF Private Key: `5HpHagT65TZzG1PH3CSu63k8DbpvD8s5ip4nEB3kEsreAbuatmU`

+**Abbreviation** : WIF

 ## WebAssembly

 The Wire based blockchains execute user-generated applications and code using WebAssembly.
 WASM is an emerging web standard with widespread support of Google, Microsoft, Apple, and others.
 At the moment the most mature toolchain for building applications that compile to WASM is clang/llvm with their C/C++ compiler.
-For best compatibility, it is recommended that you use the Wire toolchain to generate WASM. **Synonyms** Web-Assembly Machine **Abbreviation** : Wasm
+For best compatibility, it is recommended that you use the Wire toolchain to generate WASM.

+**Synonyms** Web-Assembly Machine
+**Abbreviation** : Wasm